What is Interclub and who is it for?

 The main difference, skill level, lies in the athlete’s skill portfolio on each of the four events (vault, bars, beam, and floor).
-Athletes must be able to perform a certain number of skills in a routine to qualify for each level.
+Athletes must be able to perform certain skills to qualify for each level.
 Gymnastics experience is also a factor coaches will consider when placing athletes in a category.

 How many competitions are offered per year for athletes?
 How many are mandatory?

 Flicka will take athletes to multiple competitions per year.
 Athletes are encouraged to compete in as many as they can.
 Parents will be given a list of competitions and their tentative dates in the fall of each season.
 Athletes are required to participate in a certain amount of competitions per year depending on their group level.

 Pre-Interclub Group 1 and Group 2 are required to attend one competition at the end of June as well as the Flicka hosted mini-meet, usually scheduled at the beginning of June.
 PreInterclub Group 2 has the option to attend an additional optional event, usually held in mid-May.
 Junior Groups 1 and 2 are required to attend two competitions annually, and Junior Group 3 is required to attend three competitions annually, one being the Luau Cup in mid-May.
 Senior Interclub athletes are required to attend three competitions annually, one of which must be the Luau Cup in mid-May.